andrej-sch/genetic-algorithm/README.md

 __Kill Useless Code.__ There is no code without a task left in the source files.
 Any piece of code can be run depending on the algorithm parameters.

-__Delete Useless Comments.__ The source code of sufficiently documented on the module as well as function level (dockstrings).
+__Delete Useless Comments.__ The source code is sufficiently documented on the module as well as function levels (dockstrings).
 Some comments throughout the code can fascilitate understanding of the logic.
 For example, in module `tools.py` in function `_rank_selection` the comments in the beginning of the function explain how the rank selection is to be implemented.

 __Invest in a Precise Naming.__ Each module, function and variable name has a meaninngful name.
 E.g., module `tools.py` contains functions such as `create_population` (line 13), `selection` (line 54), `crossover` (line 78), `mutation` (libe 103), and others, which perfom corresponding genetic algorithm operations of the principle of a natural selection.
 They, in turn, have local variables such as `population` (line 31), `child` (line 101), `chromosomes` (line 118), and many others, which speak for themselves.

 __Avoid Magic Numbers.__ This realization of the genetic algorithm utilizes two parents for reproduction (module `tools.py`).
 To avoid a magic number '2' in loops in functions `_proportional_selection` (line 131), `_rank_selection` (line 157) and `_tournament_selection` (line 189), a constant `PARENTS` (line 11) is defined instead.

-__No Sideeffects.
+__No Side Effects.
 Ensure that "Changes have Local Consequences".__ Refer to the point 9 below.

 __Know and apply refactoring patterns.__ Visual Studio Code supports various refactoring [operations](https://code.visualstudio.com/docs/editor/refactoring).

-__Encapsulate Conditionals.__ Python allows compact readable condiotions such as in funtion `_within_range` (line 212) on line 225 in module `benchmark.py`.
+__Encapsulate Conditionals.__ Python allows compact readable conditions such as in the funtion `_within_range` (line 214) in the module `benchmark.py`.

-__Don’t Repeat Yourself.__ Example of automation of repetitive tasks and avoiding duplicated functionality can be the use of the function `roulette_wheel` (line 68, module `utils.py`) in functions `_proportional_selection` and `_rank_selection` (lines 131 and 157 in  module `tools.py`).
+__Don’t Repeat Yourself.__ Example of automation of repetitive tasks and avoiding duplicated functionality can be shown as the use of the function `roulette_wheel` (line 68, module `utils.py`) in functions `_proportional_selection` and `_rank_selection` (lines 131 and 157 respectibely, in  the module `tools.py`).

 __Favour Composition over Inheritance.__ The project's implementation is classless and, consequently, has no inheritance.

 __Use assertions.__ The use of assertions can be found in function `get_scores` (line 9, module `benchmark.py`).
 The function inside `get_scores` may return `None`, if one of the condions inside them fails, which will lead to the assertion error.

 __Source Code Conventions.__ The project follows the python source code conventions [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/).
-To constatly monitor the naming conventions, Visual Studio Code allows to activate [Pylint](https://www.pylint.org/).
+To constatly monitor the naming conventions, Visual Studio Code allows to have [Pylint](https://www.pylint.org/) activated.

-__Automated Unit Tests.__ Several untit test have been implemented (file `tests_all_py` in project's `tests` directory).
+__Automated Unit Tests.__ Several untit tests have been implemented (file `tests_all.py` in the project's `tests` directory).

 __Use Mocks.__ The implemented unit tests use mock-up objects.
-For example, function `setUp` (line 16, module `tests`) creates several mock-up objects to later test such function as `_decode`.
+For example, function `setUp` (line 16, module `tests`) creates several mock-up objects to later test such a function as `_decode`.

-__Functional Techniques.__ The project tries to follow the functional teqniques.
-For more information, see the point 7 below.
+__Functional Techniques.__ The project tries to follow the functional techniques.
+For more information, refer to the point 7 below.

 ## 4. Build Management